run-llama/create-llama/templates/types/streaming/fastapi/README-template.md

 You can start editing the API endpoints by modifying `app/api/routers/chat.py`.
 The endpoints auto-update as you save the file.
 You can delete the endpoint you're not using.

-If you have built the frontend, open [http://localhost:8000](http://localhost:8000) in your browser to access the chat UI.
-If not, open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger UI documentation for the API.

 The API allows CORS for all origins to simplify development.
-You can change this behavior by setting the `ENVIRONMENT` environment variable to `prod`:
+For **production**, you should run:

 ```
-ENVIRONMENT=prod python main.py
+poetry run prod
 ```

 ## Using Docker